CAPMix: Robust KPI Anomaly Detection for AIOps in Noisy and Dynamic Environments: Our Approach

-The proposed \ourmethod model employs a three-block TCN to convert $t$-sized $X_i$ into a fixed-size vector representation $z_i$.
-It is achieved by three temporal convolutional blocks $f^{(l)}(\cdot)$, where $l \in [1,2,3]$.
-Each block comprises a Conv1D layer, a Batch Normalization (BN) layer, a ReLU activation function, and a MaxPool1D layer.
-The first block contains an additional Dropout layer.
-We apply mixup operations between the layers:
+Beyond mitigating under-distinctive synthetic anomalies via label revision, we also observe the opposite failure mode in AIOps KPI augmentation: injected anomalies may become \emph{over-distinctive} and thus unrealistic.
+For instance, they may exhibit abrupt level shifts or extreme spikes that rarely occur in production KPIs.
+Training on such samples can bias the detector toward exaggerated signatures and reduce its sensitivity to subtle but operationally critical KPI degradations.
+To address this, we introduce a Dual-Space Mixup strategy within a TCN backbone, which regularizes the learned boundary in both the input space and the latent feature space.

-where $y^{l}$ is the label given by the $l$-th layer mixup block.
-In particular, the first mixup layer is in the input space, where $l = 0$.
+The proposed \ourmethod model employs a three-block TCN to convert a $t$-length sequence $X_i$ into a fixed-size representation $z_i$.
+It is implemented by three temporal convolutional blocks $f^{(l)}(\cdot)$, where $l \in [1,2,3]$.
+Each block contains a Conv1D layer, a Batch Normalization (BN) layer, a ReLU activation function, and a MaxPool1D layer; the first block additionally includes Dropout.
+We perform mixup at configurable depths.
+For layer $l$, we mix intermediate features and their corresponding labels as:

-The model thus supports a layer-wise configurable integration of Mixup, controlled by a flexible setting to switch on/off Mixup at each level, making the design extensible and adaptable.
+where $y^{(l)}$ denotes the label associated with the $l$-th mixup block.
+In particular, setting $l=0$ in Eq.~(\ref{Eq:mixup_layer_l}) yields the standard input-space mixup, i.e., directly mixing the raw inputs $X$ and labels $y$.
+This layer-wise design enables switching mixup on/off at different levels, making the framework extensible to different KPI characteristics and anomaly types.

-The representation ${z_i}$ is fed into a learnable nonlinear projector $g_{\theta}:\mathcal{C}\mapsto\mathcal{Q}$ to output the projection $q_i$.
-The projector applies an MLP with one hidden layer that uses BN and ReLU activation functions.
-It maps representations obtained from the feature encoder into a 2-dimensional projection space.
-This mapping is guided by calculating the binary cross-entropy loss, which will be detailed in Section \ref{sec:Objective}
+The representation ${z_i}$ is further fed into a learnable nonlinear projector $g_{\theta}:\mathcal{C}\mapsto\mathcal{Q}$ to obtain the projection $q_i$.
+The projector is an MLP with one hidden layer using BN and ReLU, mapping encoder features into a 2-dimensional projection space.
+The training objective is the binary cross-entropy loss, detailed in Section~\ref{sec:Objective}.